openstates/openstates-scrapers/docs/api.status.rst

 Experimental States (orange)
 ----------------------------

 States marked experimental are lower priority when it comes to bug fixes, but are still believed by us to have high quality data available.
+Also we may not have added some of our added-value fields (bill/vote/action types, alternate legislator ids, etc.).

 We encourage you to experiment with experimental states and not be shy about reporting bugs in the `the Open State Project issue tracker <http://code.google.com/p/openstates/issues/list>`_.
 (Just be aware that it may be slightly longer before we are able to address issues with experimental states.)